martin-ger/ESP8266-WiFi-Socket/README.md

 ## Flashing
 Flashing follows the usual procedure for the ESP:
+- Make sure you are DISCONNECTED from mains power (3,3V is enough)
 - Get your USB-UART adapter
 - Connect 3,3V, GND, Rx-Tx, Tx-Rx, GPIO0-GND
 - Power it up